jenkinsci/kubernetes-plugin/README.md

 ## Static pod templates

 In addition to that, in the **Kubernetes Pod Template** section, we need to configure the image that will be used to spin up the agent pod.
-We do not recommend overriding the `jnlp` container except under unusual circumstances.
+The Jenkins agent runs by default in a container named `jnlp` (historical name, kept for backward compatibility).

+You may use it, use a different agent container name and/or provide your own container image.

+To avoid drift between the Jenkins controller and your agent, we recommend *not* to include the agent JAR in your image, but instead use the *agent injection* checkbox.

+We require a JRE in the provided container image that is compatible with the Jenkins controller version.

 For your agent, you can use the default Jenkins agent image available in [Docker Hub](https://hub.docker.com).

 In the ‘Kubernetes Pod Template’ section you need to specify the following (the rest of the configuration is up to you):
 Kubernetes Pod Template Name - can be any and will be shown as a prefix for unique generated agent’ names, which will be run automatically during builds
 Docker image - the docker image name that will be used as a reference to spin up a new Jenkins agent, as seen below